Assessment of, Installation & Maintenance of TEC

 (Applicable only to organisations contracted to provide assessment and re-evaluation services)

-• Actively involve users and carers in the assessment and support them to make informed decisions about their care.
-This will include an escalation process for non-emergency alerts, or triggers outside of the daily living parameters for Proactive and Preventative care, which shall be established in conjunction with Users, Carers and Professionals.
+- Ensure the assessment process identifies the desired outcomes for the Service User and that it is designed to identify and understand the service user and carer's needs and/or choices.
+This shall include the type of equipment required and the frequency and type of contact.
+Where proactive and preventative services are employed, Service users and carers will be actively involved in the assessment and supported to make informed decisions about their care.
+This will include an escalation process for non-emergency alerts, or triggers outside of the daily living parameters for Proactive and Preventative care, which shall be established in conjunction with Service Users, Carers and Professionals.

-• Ensure that the wider needs of users and carers are considered and that these are documented.
-For Proactive and preventative services, the assessment, in partnership with other agencies, should identify a detailed network of support for the service user (professionals and family), utilising Connected Care Technology.
+- Ensure that the wider needs of Service Users and carers are considered and that these are documented.
+For Proactive and preventative services, the assessment, in partnership with other agencies, should identify a detailed network of support for the Service User (professionals and family), utilising Connected Care Technology.

-• Demonstrate as part of the re-assessment/review process, that the technology solution used for proactive and preventative care has achieved the required outcome, or that the solution has been amended where this is not the case i.e. a perceived improvement in lifestyle, well-being and confidence.
+- Demonstrate as part of the re-assessment/review process, that the technology solution used for proactive and preventative care has achieved the required outcome, or that the solution has been amended where this is not the case i.e. a perceived improvement in lifestyle, well-being and confidence.
+This shall include where changing of the daily parameters is required, this is communicated to the Service User and informal network as part of the review process.

 Installation of TEC